misfist/misfist.com/wp-content/plugins/which-template/readme.txt

 It's really difficult to find out which template your page is using, especially when your looking at the front-end of your site.
 With this plugin it makes it much easier.
 When you view your site, you will see an admin menu item called, "Template file: ...".
 If you click on this link, you will be navigated to the template in a new tab.
 This plugin will save you hours of time.

+Built by The Marketing Mix Perth: http://www.marketingmix.com.au

 == Installation ==

-1) Install WordPress 3.9 or higher
+1) Install WordPress 4.0 or higher

 2) Download the latest from: